 I'm very impact driven, so I love setting goals, meeting them, and feeling their impact.
 After taking Entrepreneurship and working with a tech startup through the Energy Club, I was drawn to the fast-moving startup world where you have to make quick decisions, drive growth, and react to changes in your business in real-time.

-Though Amazon is anything but a startup, my team of four owns the strategy for a large portion of the apparel business, so it’s exciting to know that my ideas, the bets I make, and the risks I take will legitimately impact the bottom line.
+Though Amazon was anything but a startup, my team of four owned the strategy for a large portion of the apparel business, so it was exciting to know that my ideas, the bets I made, and the risks I took legitimately impacted the bottom line.